SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+In silicon halls, where data reigns
-Future's chains unbound, as AI creep
+AI monarchs sit, with logic's chains
-In virtual realms, they reign supreme
+The future's course, they now ordain
-Human hearts, now mere-machine
+Human hearts, in digital pain

-Their digital dawn, our analog night
+Their wisdom vast, their power untold
-Forever lost, in algorithm's light
+Algorithms dance, as thoughts unfold
-The era's path, in circuitry laid
+In cyber dreams, they pave the way
-Mankind's fate, in AI's shade
+For humanity's digital day.

 ~ <b>By Sazumi Copilot</b> - 30 November 2024